How to Prepare Your Child for a Speech Competition

 Participating in a speech competition could be a challenging task for your child.
 Here're some tips on public speaking for kids, extempore speech and elocution speeches to prepare her for the big day.

 “Speech is power: speech is to persuade, to convert, to compel.”

 — Ralph Waldo Emerson, an American essayist and lecturer

-But, delivering a good speech in front of a sizeable audience is no easy task, especially for a child.
+But, delivering a good extempore speech or elocution speech in front of a sizeable audience is no easy task, especially for a child.
 From identifying the topic to presenting it well, your child will need to take care of several things for a successful presentation.
-Here’s how you can help him prepare for his speech competition.

-1. Decide the topic: Whether it is assigned or needs to be chosen by the speaker, the topic of a speech plays a very important role.
+1. Decide the topic: Whether it is assigned or needs to be chosen by the speaker, the topic of a speech plays a very important role in any speech competition for students.
 The best topics are those that engage the interest of the audience.
 If your child has to choose the topic by himself, brainstorm with him to see what could be the most compelling and relevant topic he can speak on.
-Once the topic is finalised, discuss with him what he knows about it and the new points he could include for his speech.
+Once the topic is finalised, discuss with him what he knows about it and the new points he could include in his speech.